AI Resources

 - Personalized learning:

-- Encourage students to use AI to generate practice problems to aid in studying, turn readings into podcasts they can listen to for help reviewing, brainstorm ways to refine research projects in ways that align with their unique interests, or critique drafts of their work.
+- Encourage students to use AI to generate practice problems to aid in studying, turn readings into podcasts they can listen to for help reviewing, brainstorm ways to refine research projects in ways that align with their unique interests, or critique drafts of their own work.

 - Streamlined workflows: